Press freedom? Egyptian journalists set to stand trial – DW – 03/03/2023

 Advertisement

 Next Tuesday, three journalists from one of Egypt's last remaining independent media sources will go on trial.
-Mada Masr is one of Egypt's — if not, of the Middle East's — most prominent indepedent outlets, known for its investigative reporting.
-Rights groups and activists see the trial as yet another attempt by the Egyptian government to silence its critics.
+Mada Masr is one of Egypt's — if not, of the Middle East's — most prominent independent outlets, known for its investigative reporting.
+Rights groups see the trial as yet another attempt by the Egyptian government to silence its critics.

-The case began last September after Mada Masr published a story about corruption in the local Nation's Future Party.
+The case began last September after Mada Masr published a story about corruption in a local political party, Nation's Future.
 The party supports Egypt's current leader, President Abdel-Fattah el-Sissi, a retired military officer who was involved in a 2013 military coup that saw the country's democratically elected officials removed from power.
 He became president in 2014.

 Published in August, the Mada Masr storyalleged that members of the Nation's Future Party were implicated in "gross financial misconduct" in a state corruption case.
-Following hundreds of complaints by party members and loyalists, Egyptian prosecutors brought four Mada Masr journalists in for questioning.
+But after party members and party followers submitted hundreds of complaints, Egyptian prosecutors brought four Mada Masr journalists in for questioning.

 Attalah and three of the article's authors — Rana Mamdouh, Sara Seif Eddin, and Beesan Kassab — were charged with slander and the defamation of members of the Nation's Future Party.
 After interrogation, the all-female group was released on bail.

-Shortly afterwards, Attalah was charged with starting a website without a license.
-This came despite the fact that, as Attalah has pointed out, the outlet had unsuccessfully been trying to obtain a license since 2018 without any response from the relevant authorities.
+Shortly afterwards, Attalah was also charged with starting a website without a license.
+This came despite the fact that, as Attalah has pointed out, the outlet had unsuccessfully been trying to obtain a license since 2018 but has never had a response from the relevant authorities.
 Egyptian law states that regulatory agencies must contact an applicant if their license is rejected.

 'Extremely worried' about next week's trial